Netnography

+Netnography is a "form of qualitative research that seeks to understand the cultural experiences that encompass and are reflected within the traces, practices, networks and systems of social media".

-The term netnography is a portmanteau combining "Internet" or "network" with "ethnography".
-Netnography was originally developed in 1995 by marketing professor Robert Kozinets as a tool to analyze online fan discussions about the Star Trek franchise.
+The term is a portmanteau combining "Internet" or "network" with "ethnography".
+Netnography was originally developed in 1995 by marketing professor Robert Kozinets (now USC Annenberg) as a tool to analyze online fan discussions about the Star Trek franchise.
 The use of the method spread from marketing research and consumer research to a range of other disciplines, including education, library and information sciences, hospitality, tourism, computer science, psychology, sociology, anthropology, geography, urban studies, leisure and game studies, and human sexuality and addiction research.